janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 * Divine order of nature vs. chaos of human civilization
 * Cyclism of destruction and creation, and this cycle perpetuated by passion/love

+You will notice a repeated twinning or mirroring of myths, where Pound entangles two myths/tales of similar themes.
+The pairs of myths are:
+* Tereus/Philomena (Greek) and Roussilon/Seremonda (French troubadour)
+* Actaeon/Artemis (Greek) and Vidal (French troubadour)
+* Tamura (Noh play) and Takasuga (Noh play)

 ### Stanza 1

 We open on the dawn following the fall of Troy, after the Greeks have razed the city from the inside out: